 Employees also know to give good excuses, ones that show they are late because of external factors out of their control.
 The subtext here is: it wasn’t my fault I’m late, so please don’t deduct my salary!

 However, different companies have different policies on tardiness.
 There are still some employers who put a strict premium on time management and deduct employee’s salaries when they are late.

-Under the Employment Ordinance, an employer can deduct wages from his employee if they are absent from work.
+Under Hong Kong’s Employment Ordinance, an employer can deduct wages from their employee if they are absent from work.
 The sum to be deducted should be proportionate to the period of time the employee is absent from work:

-- no such deduction shall be made for the purpose of defraying or partly defraying the cost of holiday pay or sickness allowance which the employer has paid or may be or may become liable to pay to the employee
+- No dedication shall be made for the purpose of defraying or partly defraying the cost of holiday pay or sick pay.

-Note: An employer who willfully and without reasonable excuse fails to pay wages to an employee when it becomes due is liable to prosecution and, upon conviction, to a fine of $350,000 and to imprisonment for three years.
+Note: An employer who makes illegal deduction from wages of an employee is liable to prosecution and, upon conviction, to a fine of $100,000 and up to one year’s imprisonment.